ryyanrashid01/Basic-Machine-Learning-Models/README.md

 # CPC251 - Machine Learning and Computational Intelligence

-This repository contains the different machine learning models that were taught in the lab.
+This repository contains the different machine learning models trained in the course's lab.

 - Lab 1: Introduction to NumPy and Pandas
 - Lab 2: